reasonmethis/lightlang/README.md

 print(response.content)
 ```

-#### Dynamic Prompt Creation Using `PromptTemplate`
+#### Dynamic Prompt Creation Using `PromptTemplate` and Additional LLM Call Parameters

-Here we use `PromptTemplate` to dynamically create a prompt with placeholders that get filled at runtime.
-Additionally, we set parameters like `temperature` and `max_tokens` to control the model's behavior.
+`PromptTemplate` allows you to create a prompt template with placeholders that get filled at runtime.

+What's the benefit of using `PromptTemplate` over regular string formatting, such as `"my name is {name}".format(name="Alice")`?
+The main benefit is that you are free to **oversupply** the parameters and `PromptTemplate` will simply ignore the extra ones.
+By contrast, calling `"my name is {name}".format(name="Alice", age=30)` will raise an error.

+This feature is very useful for building LLM workflows, where we can keep all available data items in a single dictionary and freely pass it to multiple templates without worrying about extra parameters.

+Additionally, `PromptTemplate` allows you to **undersupply** the parameters to create a partially filled template as a string or a new `PromptTemplate` instance.

+The example below demonstrates the following features:

+- Using `PromptTemplate` to dynamically generate prompts
+- Setting additional parameters for LLM calls, such as `stop` and `max_tokens`, to customize completions

 ```python
 from lightlang.llms.llm import LLM